a-sit-plus/signum/docs/docs/indispensable.md

 * `CryptoSignatre` representing a cryptographic signature including descriptive information regarding the algorithms and signature data
 * `SignatureAlgorithm` containing an enumeration of supported signature algorithms
     * `X509SignatureAlgorithm` enumeration of supported X.509 signature algorithms (maps to and from `SignatureAlgorithm`)
+* `Attestation` representing a container to convey attestation statements
+    * `AndroidKeystoreAttestation` contains the certificate chain from Google's root certificate down to the attested key
+    * `IosLegacyHomebrewAttesation` contains an attestation and an assertion, conforming to the emulated key attestation scheme currently supported by warden.
+    * `IosHomebrewAttestation` contains the new iOS attestation format introduces in Supreme 0.2.0 (see the [Attestation](supreme.md#attestation) section of the _Supreme_ manual for details).
+    * `SelfAttestation` is used on the JVM.
+It has no specific semantics, but could be used, if an attestation-supporting HSM is used on the JVM.
+WIP!

 #### PKI-Related data Structures
 The `pki` package contains data classes relevant in the PKI context: